 DIY: teach your followers something related to your mission, vision, or program

-Celebrate: Have your nonprofit’s Executive Director or CEO give a quick thank-you message to celebrate organizational milestones
+Celebrate: Have your nonprofit’s Executive Director or CEO send out a quick thank-you message to celebrate organizational milestones

 Updates: Keep your followers up-to-date by sharing the content of your newsletter updates with supporters

-Survey: Hop on and ask supporters what they want to see more of from you on social media
+Survey: Hop online and ask supporters what they want to see more of from you on your social media account.

 Updated contact information